ndavol/nlp-with-ruby/README.md

 #### Stemming

-Stemming is the term used in linguistic morphology and information retrieval to describe the process for reducing inflected (or sometimes derived) words to their word stem, base or root form.
+Stemming is the term used in information retrieval to describe the process for reducing wordforms to some base representation.
+Stemming should be distinguished from [Lemmatization](#lemmatization) since `stems` are not necessarily have a linguistic motivation.

-* [Ruby-Stemmer](https://github.com/aurelian/ruby-stemmer) - Ruby-Stemmer exposes the SnowBall API to Ruby
+* [Ruby-Stemmer](https://github.com/aurelian/ruby-stemmer) - Ruby-Stemmer exposes the SnowBall API to Ruby.
+[Tutorial](tutorials/ruby-stemmer.md).
 * [uea-stemmer](https://github.com/ealdent/uea-stemmer) - a conservative stemmer for search and indexing

 #### Lemmatization